 If SEACOR sells substantial amounts of our Class A common stock in the public market following consummation of this offering, the market price of our Class A common stock could decrease significantly.
 SEACOR, as the sole holder of Class B common stock, has certain conversion rights with respect to converting its shares of Class B common stock into Class A common stock at its discretion or upon the sale, transfer or other disposition of such Class B common stock.
 See "Description of Capital Stock-Conversion of our Common Stock."
 In addition, SEACOR is the sole holder of our Series A preferred stock, which may be converted, at SEACOR's option, into shares of our Class B common stock at the applicable conversion rate described herein.
 As described in "Description of Capital Stock-6% Cumulative Perpetual preferred stock, Series A-Conversion."

-Following this offering, we expect to have shares of Series A preferred stock outstanding.
-The perception in the public market that SEACOR might sell shares of Class A common stock could also depress our market price.
+In connection with the consummation of the offering, we intend to convert shares of our Series A preferred stock into shares of our Class B common stock at a conversion rate assuming an initial public offering price of \$ (the midpoint of the price range set forth on the cover of this prospectus).
+Following this offering, we expect to shares of Series A preferred stock outstanding.
+The perception in the public market that SEACOR might sell shares of Class A common stock could also depress our have market price.
 Upon the consummation of this offering, we will have shares of Class A common stock outstanding.
 Our directors, executive officers and SEACOR, and its directors and executive officers, will be subject to the lock-up agreements described in "Underwriting" and are subject to the Rule 144 holding period requirements described in "Shares Eligible for Future Sale."
 After these lock-up agreements have expired and holding periods have elapsed, additional shares of our Class A common stock will be eligible for sale in the public market.
 The market price of shares of our Class A common stock may drop significantly when the restrictions on resale by our existing stockholders lapse.
-A decline in the price of shares of our Class A common stock may drop significantly when the restrictions on resale by our existing stockholders lapse.
-A decline in the price of shares of our Class A common stock or other equity securities.
+A decline in the price of shares of our Class A common stock might impede our ability to raise capital through the issuance of additional shares of our Class A common stock or other equity securities.